lorenzprattes/stupid-news/README.md

 stupid-news is a costumizable version of the [brutalist report](https://brutalist.report/about).
-Its mostly intended as a learning project for me, but I also use it "productively" on [news.lorenzprattes.com](http://news.lorenzprattes.com).

 # Configuring
 Simply edit the FeedURLs in the config.yaml to change the default feed list